 Under the internal reporting system (whistle-blower system), the Company and each of its subsidiaries has a desk through which employees and others may consult or report, in case they detect any conduct that may violate laws and regulations.
-Each division responsible for the promotion of compliance of the Company and its subsidiaries that have received a consultation request or whistle-blowing report shall investigate the reported cases and implement company-wide measures to prevent the recurrence of misconduct after holding consultations with the departments and divisions concerned.
-The Company establishes a consultation and reporting desk which is independent of business operations and is handled by Audit & Supervisory Board members, separate from those handled by the Compliance Office.
+Each division responsible for the promotion of compliance of the Company and its subsidiaries that receive a consultation request or whistle-blowing report shall investigate the reported cases and implement company-wide measures to prevent the recurrence of misconduct after holding consultations with the departments and divisions concerned.
+The Company establishes a consultation and reporting desk which is independent of business operations and is handled by Audit & Supervisory Board members, separate from those handled by the Legal & Compliance Division.
 An Audit & Supervisory Board member who receives a consultation or a report investigates its content, and the Company carries out necessary measures and tries to prevent the recurrence.
-The Company will bring matters of particular importance involving the JT Group to the JT Group Compliance Committee, and will request for deliberation or will report on the issue.
+The Company brings matters of particular importance involving the JT Group to the JT Group Compliance Committee, and requests for deliberation or reports on the issue.